Rhythm of meditation of scripture: Lectio Divina (Part 1)

 1. "Informational reading seeks to cover as much as possible as quickly as possible so as to quickly separate wheat from the chaff and get the data needed to do what must be done."
 It's mostly about quantity and not quality.
 It's about scanning instead of savoring.

 3. "Informational reading seeks to master the text.
 We seek to grasp it, to get our minds around it.
 We bring it under our control.
-Having done this, we then seek to justify our control (interpretation) and defend it against any other controls (other peoples interpretations) and we can use the information to impose our agenda on the world."
+Having done this, we then seek to justify our control (interpretation) and defend it against any other controls (other people’s interpretations) and we can use the information to impose our agenda on the world."
 Notice the words control and grasp.
 This way of reading makes us the master of the text instead of text mastering us!

-6. "Informational reading is characterized by a problem solving mentality, which feeds back to the functional mode of existence."
+6. "Informational reading is characterized by a problem-solving mentality, which feeds back to the functional mode of existence."
 Does this work for me?
 When I do what it says, does it get my desired result?
-This is reading the bible like an instructional manual.
+This is reading the Bible like an instructional manual.

-Ruth Haley Barton tells us that "Lectio Divina (translated "divine [or sacred] read") is an approach to the scriptures that sets us up to listen for the word of God spoken to us in the present moment...Lectio divina is rooted in the belief that through the presence of the Holy Spirit, the scriptures are indeed alive and active as we engage them for spiritual transformation (Hebrews 4:12)
+Ruth Haley Barton tells us that, "Lectio Divina (translated ‘divine [or sacred] read’) is an approach to the scriptures that sets us up to listen for the word of God spoken to us in the present moment...Lectio Divina is rooted in the belief that through the presence of the Holy Spirit, the scriptures are indeed alive and active as we engage them for spiritual transformation.
+Hebrews 4:12

 In our next post we are going to address some of the questions people might have about meditation and then in the last post we will go over two practical ways to practice it.